Joanna Hoffman: Career

+because the Mac XL wasn't real.
+It was just to blow the excess Lisas out the door.
+It sold well, and then we had to discontinue the horrible hoax, so I resigned".

 During the early 1990s, Hoffman was vice president of Marketing at General Magic, retiring in 1995 to spend more time with her family.
 On occasion she has given public lectures discussing her early life at Apple and working with Steve Jobs.

 In 2020 she was hired by the Spanish artificial intelligence company Sherpa as a consultant and the right-hand of its founder and CEO Xabi Uribe Etxebarria.

 Hoffman has a very negative opinion of Facebook.
 In an interview she said Facebook is "destroying the very fabric of democracy, destroying the very fabric of human relationships, and peddling in an addictive drug called anger."

 Personal life

-Hoffman is married to Alain Rossmann, a native of France, who also worked on the Mac team at Apple, with whom she has two sons.
+Hoffman is married to Alain Rossmann, a native of France, who also worked on the Mac team at Apple.
+They have two sons.

 Portrayal in media

 Abigail McConnell portrayed Hoffman in the 2013 film Jobs.
 English actress Kate Winslet portrayed Hoffman in the 2015 film Steve Jobs.
 Winslet won the Golden Globe Award and BAFTA Award for Best Actress in a Supporting Role, and was nominated for the Academy Award and Screen Actors Guild Award in the same category for her performance.

 On the nature of the relationship between Hoffman and Jobs, Winslet described her as Jobs' "work wife", and that "she was an extraordinary, feisty Eastern European person who was pretty much the only person who could actually knock sense into Steve".